TryGhost/nodecmsguide/content/projects/quintype.md

 typeofcms: "API Driven"
 supportedgenerators:
   - All
 description: Quintype is the new age, mobile first publishing platform for digital publishers seeking to amplify audiences & revenues.
 ---

-## Benefits of Quintype CMS
+## Quintype

-+ Publish Content with Ease
-+ Higher Engagement
-+ Responsive Front-end
-+ Low Cost of Ownership
-+ Secure Your Content

-## Content
-* Quintype’s content management system helps make the process of content creation simple and straightforward
-  * Break news faster
-  * Reuse Media Assets
-  * Image Optimization
-  * Coherent Syndication
-  * AI powered recommendation

-## Distribution and SEO
-* Creating beautiful content experience is just the beginning.
-Deliver it to your intended audience with Quintype's syndication, social and SEO services

-## Audience and Engagement
-* Boost your engagement and grow your audience with in-built analytics, personalization and other tools

-## Monetization
-* Content and audience monetization simplified

-## Technology
-* Technical capabilities to handle scale and uptime
+Digital publishers often face margin squeeze on ads, and struggle with unproven revenue models, audience leakage to competition and rapidly changing technology.
+Overcome these problems effortlessly.

+### Bold

+A powerful editor for digital publishers. [explore →](https://www.quintype.com/products/bold)

+### Accesstype

+Generate reader revenue with flexible subscription plans.
+[See how →](https://www.quintype.com/products/accesstype)

+### Metype

+For complete audience engagement. [know more →](https://www.metype.com/)

-### 100% maintenance free
+### Ahead

-+Free Demo available.
-Contact sales@quintype.com
+Our quick and easy solution to go live early. [take a look →](https://www.quintype.com/products/ahead)